cyborgsage/reddit-nlp-strategy/README.md

 ![AMC Sentiment Distribution](./images/VaderAMC.png)

-After doing this, I realized that I had to establish a ground truth target column.
+After doing this, I wanted to train models on my own opinion of ground truth.
+I did also train models on the VADER labels [here](.appendix/AMC_modeling.ipynb).
 The only way to do this was to manually label the comments myself.
-I manually labeled 1000 comments each for AMC and GME data.
+I manually labeled 1000 comments each for AMC.
 After this, I compared my results to VADER and began to train my own machine learning models on my labels.
 The positive=bullish, neutral=neutral/can't tell/can't understand, negative=bearish.
 Here is the distribution of sentiments:

 ![Label Sentiment Distribution](./images/AMClabeledDist.png)